ivangfr/kubernetes-minikube-environment/movies-api-elk-prometheus-grafana/README.md

   eval $(minikube docker-env)
   ```

-- Build `moveis-api` Docker image so that we don't need to push it to Docker Registry.
+- Build `movies-api` Docker image so that we don't need to push it to Docker Registry.
 To do it, run the following command
   ```
   ./mvnw clean compile jib:dockerBuild --projects movies-api
   ```